acaloiaro/caddy-incus-upstreams/README.md

 * `api.EventLifecycleInstanceResumed`
 * `api.EventLifecycleInstanceStarted`

+There is a rather crude implementation for handling these events.
+We simply wire up a few seconds of sleep to allow for the network part of the instance to come up.
+Otherwise, there is not network address to retrieve.

-It currently *only* matches against the upstream ipv4 addresses of instances.
+We currently *only* match against the upstream ipv4 addresses of instances.

 ## FAQ